niveditakaur/Triweb-Learning/HTML/Form/README.md

 # HTML User Registration Form

-This *HTML* folder contains *Form.html* file necessary to create a simple user registration form using HTML.
+This *HTML* folder contains the *Form.html* file necessary to create a simple user registration form using HTML.
 This form allows users to provide their basic information for registration.

 ## Form Fields